JaspreetKhela/JaspreetKhela/README.md

       * [In Queue] **ELCL 1061	Electronics**: [Description Not Available]
       * [In Queue] **GNED	General Education Elective**: [Description Not Available]
 <a name="academics"/>

+**Mindset Literature**:
+The following works of literature that I have read or I am planning on reading are centred around the development of a growth and an antifragile mindset.
+Individuals who believe their talents can be developed (i.e. through hard work, good strategies, and input from others) have a growth mindset.
+They tend to achieve more than those with a more fixed mindset (i.e. those who believe their talents are innate gifts).
+Antifragility is defined as being resilient or adaptive in the face of extreme stressors, chaos, and disorder.
+* [In Queue] Mindset: The New Psychology By Carol Dweck
+* [In Queue] Extreme Ownership: How U.S. Navy Seals Lead And Win By Jocko Willink (Author) And Leif Babin
+* [In Queue] Can’t Hurt Me: Master Your Mind And Defy The Odds By David Goggins
+* [In Queue] Man’s Search For Meaning By Viktor Frankl
+* [In Queue] Grit: The Power Of Passion And Perseverance By Angela Duckworth
+* [In Queue] Principles By Ray Dalio
+* [In Queue] Sometimes You Win Sometimes You Learn By John Maxwell
+* [In Queue] The Obstacle Is The Way: The Timeless Art Of Turning Trials Into Triumph By Ryan Holiday
+* [In Queue] Linchpin: Are You Indispensable?
+By Seth Godin
+* [In Queue] Relentless: From Good To Great To Unstoppable By Tim Grover
+* [In Queue] Start With Why: How Great Leaders Inspire Everyone To Take Action By Simon Sinek
+* [In Queue] Daring Greatly By Brene Brown
+* [In Queue] Think And Grow Rich By Napoleon Hill
+* [In Queue] The E Myth Revisited By Michael E. Gerber
+* [In Queue] Bold: How To Go Big, Create Wealth And Impact The World By P. Diamandis And S. Kotler
+* [In Queue] The Talent Code: Greatness Isn’t Born.
+It’s Grown.
+Here’s How.
+By Daniel Coyle
+* [In Queue] Eleven Rings: The Soul Of Success By Phil Jackson
+* [In Queue] Onward: How Starbucks Fought For Its Life Without Losing Its Soul By Howard Schultz
+* [In Queue] Leaders Eat Last By Simon Sinek
+* [In Queue] Mastery By Robert Greene
+* [In Queue] The Brain That Changes Itself By Norman Doidge
+* [In Queue] Zero To One: Notes On Start-Ups, Or How To Build The Future By Peter Thiel
+* [In Queue] Incognito: The Secret Lives Of The Brain By David Eagleman
+* [In Queue] Predictably Irrational: The Hidden Forces That Shape Our Decisions By Dan Ariely
+* [In Queue] The Power Of Myth By Joseph Campbell
+* [In Queue] Antifragile: Things That Gain From Disorder By Nassim Nicholas Taleb
+* [In Queue] The Moral Animal By Robert Wright
+* [In Queue] Phantoms In The Brain: Probing The Mysteries Of The Human Mind By V.S.
+Ramachandran
+* [In Queue] Disrupt You!: Master Personal Transformation, Seize Opportunity, And Thrive In The Era Of Endless Innovation By Jay Samit

+**Timeless Non-Fiction Literature**:
+The following works of literature that I have read or I am planning on reading are centered around understanding the human condition.
+The human condition is all of the characteristics and key events that compose the essentials of human existence, including birth, growth, emotion, aspiration, conflict, and mortality.
+* [In Queue] East of Eden by John Steinbeck
+* [In Queue] America Is in the Heart by Carlos Bulosan
+* [In Queue] Wuthering Heights by Emily Bronte
+* [In Queue] Little Women by Louisa May Alcott
+* [In Queue] Cane by Jean Toomer
+* [In Queue] Twelve Years a Slave by Solomon Northup
+* [In Queue] Devil on the Cross by Ngugi wa Thiong’o
+* [In Queue] Amiable with Big Teeth by Claude McKay
+* [In Queue] Dark Tales by Shirley Jackson
+* [In Queue] The Joy Luck Club by Amy Tan
+* [In Queue] The Bloody Chamber by Angela Carter
+* [In Queue] The Tale of the Heike by [?]
+* [In Queue] The River Between by Ngugi wa Thiong’o
+* [In Queue] Les Miserables by Victor Hugo
+* [In Queue] Something to Remember Me By by Saul Bellow
+* [In Queue] Narrative of the Life of Frederick Douglass, an American Slave by Frederick Douglass
+* [In Queue] On Being Different by Merle Miller
+* [In Queue] My Inventions and Other Writings by Nikola Tesla
+* [In Queue] The Beautiful and Damned by F. Scott Fitzgerald
+* [In Queue] The Adventures of Huckleberry Finn by Mark Twain
+* [In Queue] Revolutionary Suicide by Huey P. Newton
+* [In Queue] Pride and Prejudice by Jane Austen
+* [In Queue] Candide by Francois Voltaire
+* [In Queue] Lady Chatterley’s Lover by D. H. Lawrence
+* [In Queue] The Snow Leopard by Peter Matthiessen
+* [In Queue] On the Road: the Original Scroll by Jack Kerouac
+* [In Queue] Metamorphosis and Other Stories by Franz Kafka
+* [In Queue] The Pillow Book by Sei Shonagon
+* [In Queue] Under the Sea-Wind by Rachel L. Carson
+* [In Queue] Ceremony by Leslie Marmon Silko
+* [In Queue] The Haunting of Hill House by Shirley Jackson
+* [In Queue] The Odyssey by Homer
+* [In Queue] Gravity’s Rainbow by Thomas Pynchon
+* [In Queue] The Divine Comedy by Dante Alighieri
+* [In Queue] Twelve Angry Men by Reginald Rose
+* [In Queue] Jane Eyre by Charlotte Bronte
+* [In Queue] The Death of Ivan Ilyich and Other Stories by Leo Tolstoy
+* [In Queue] Kokoro by Natsume Soseki
+* [In Queue] Therese Raquin by Emile Zola
+* [In Queue] The Quiet American by Graham Greene
+* [In Queue] The Aleph and Other Stories by Jorge Luis Borges
+* [In Queue] Anna Karenina by Leo Tolstoy
+* [In Queue] East Goes West by Younghill Kang
+* [In Queue] Veinte poemas de amor y una canción desesperada by Pablo Neruda
+* [In Queue] Sixty Stories by Donald Barthelme
+* [In Queue] The Art of War by Sun Tzu and Thomas Cleary
+* [In Queue] The Hanging on Union Square by H. T. Tsiang
+* [In Queue] The Count of Monte Cristo by Alexandre Dumas
+* [In Queue] Frankenstein by Mary Shelley
+* [In Queue] Utopia by Thomas More
+* [In Queue] Lysistrata and Other Plays by Aristophanes
+* [In Queue] Dracula by Bram Stoker
+* [In Queue] Robinson Crusoe by Daniel Defoe
+* [In Queue] Alice’s Adventures in Wonderland and Through the Looking Glass by Lewis Carroll
+* [In Queue] The Last Days of Socrates by Plato
+* [In Queue] The Crucible by Arthur Miller
+* [In Queue] Middlemarch by George Eliot
+* [In Queue] The Bhagavad Gita by Anonymous
+* [In Queue] Gulliver’s Travels by Jonathan Swift
+* [In Queue] Don Quixote by Miguel De Cervantes Saavedra
+* [In Queue] Herzog by Saul Bellow
+* [In Queue] The Canterbury Tales by Geoffrey Chaucer
+* [In Queue] Pygmalion by George Bernard Shaw
+* [In Queue] Passing by Nella Larsen
+* [In Queue] The Prince by Niccolo Machiavelli
+* [In Queue] The Picture of Dorian Gray by Oscar Wilde
+* [In Queue] Great Expectations by Charles Dickens
+* [In Queue] Madame Bovary by Gustave Flaubert
+* [In Queue] Moby-Dick by Herman Melville and Coralie Bickford-Smith
+* [In Queue] Siddhartha by Hermann Hesse
+* [In Queue] One Flew Over the Cuckoo’s Nest by Ken Kesey
+* [In Queue] The Scarlet Letter by Nathaniel Hawthorne
+* [In Queue] The Tale of Genji by Murasaki Shikibu
+* [In Queue] The Communist Manifesto by Karl Marx and Friedrich Engels
+* [In Queue] Hamlet by William Shakespeare
+* [In Queue] A Room with a View by E. M. Forster
+* [In Queue] Treasure Island by Robert Louis Stevenson
+* [In Queue] Personal Memoirs by Ulysses S. Grant
+* [In Queue] The Souls of Black Folk by W. E. B. Du Bois
+* [In Queue] The Age of Innocence by Edith Wharton
+* [In Queue] Of Mice and Men by John Steinbeck
+* [In Queue] The Stonewall Reader by [?]
+* [In Queue] My Antonia by Willa Cather
+* [In Queue] Dubliners by James Joyce
+* [In Queue] The Joy Luck Club by Amy Tan
+* [In Queue] The Last of the Mohicans by James Fenimore Cooper
+* [In Queue] Fear and Trembling by Soren Kierkegaard
+* [In Queue] The Jungle by Upton Sinclair
+* [In Queue] Walden and Civil Disobedience by Henry David Thoreau
+* [In Queue] Uncle Tom’s Cabin by Harriet Beecher Stowe
+* [In Queue] The Analects by Confucius
+* [In Queue] Confessions by Augustine of Hippo
+* [In Queue] Leaves of Grass by Walt Whitman
+* [In Queue] The Epic of Gilgamesh by [?]
+* [In Queue] The Travels by Marco Polo
+* [In Queue] The Song of Roland by Anonymous
+* [In Queue] Beowulf by Anonymous
+* [In Queue] The Song of Kieu by Du Nguyen

 ### Academic Development History and Pursuits
 The following academic development history and pursuits section outlines my areas of expertise developed through my enrollment in post-secondary programs and their corresponding courses during my adulthood.